xplrior/xplrior.github.io/README.md

 If you'd like to change the theme's HTML layout:

 1. For some changes such as a custom `favicon`, you can add custom files in your local `_includes` folder.
 The files [provided with the theme](https://github.com/pages-themes/minimal/tree/master/_includes) provide a starting point and are included by the [original layout template](https://github.com/pages-themes/minimal/blob/master/_layouts/default.html).
-2. For more extensive changes, [copy the original template](https://github.com/pages-themes/minimal/blob/master/_layouts/default.html) from the theme's repository<br />(*Pro-tip: click "raw" to make copying easier*)
+2. For more extensive changes, [copy the original template](https://github.com/pages-themes/minimal/blob/master/_layouts/default.html) from the theme's repository (*Pro-tip: click "raw" to make copying easier*)
 3. Create a file called `/_layouts/default.html` in your site
 4. Paste the default layout content copied in the first step
 5. Customize the layout as you'd like